samkhodak/text-extraction-app/README.md

 # text-extraction-app

+This app is currently deployed!
+[Visit this link.](https://text-extraction-app-rey5mds53q-uw.a.run.app/)

 ## Background
 This app was developed as part of my Internet, Web, and Cloud Systems class, where this repo was used for homework and projects. \
 **The text extraction app project is located in the `final` folder.**